Cooperation network for gender studies in the North-West region

 Boys’ Day 2009

-On 23 April 2009, a Boys' Day was held at the Faculty of Social Work and Health at the FH OOW in Emden.
-A group of eight mentors - male students from the Social Work and Social Management degree programmes - supervised 39 boys from general education schools on Boys' Day.
-The aim was to familiarise the boys with studying and possible fields of work in the social sector.
+On 23 April 2009, a Boys’ Day was held at the OOW University of Applied Sciences in the Department of Social Work and Health at the Emden campus.
+A group of eight mentors – male students on the Social Work and Social Management degree programmes – looked after 39 boys from general education schools on Boys’ Day.
+The aim was to give the boys an insight into university study and potential career paths in the social sector.

-To prepare for their work, the mentors attended a preparatory seminar and a one-day training event organised by a speaker from the field of boys' work.
-Central components of the students' professionalisation were practical and theoretical knowledge of boys' work, methods of educational work and the training of gender skills.
-In addition, the mentors were supported in designing the programme and organising and running Boys' Day.
+To prepare for their role, the mentors attended a preparatory seminar as well as a one-day training session led by a speaker with practical experience in working with boys.
+Key components of the students’ professional development included practical and theoretical knowledge of working with boys, methods of educational work and training in gender-related skills.
+In addition, the mentors were supported in designing the programme, organising and running Boys’ Day.

-Programme items on Boys' Day included, for example, a visit to the regular "Youth Work" seminar, watching and discussing videos with men in social appointments and discussing questions such as "what does social mean?" and "what does a social worker/social manager do?".
+Activities on Boys’ Day included, for example, attending the regular ‘Youth Work’ seminar; videos featuring men in social professions were also watched and discussed, and questions such as ‘What does “social” mean?’ and “What does a social worker or social manager do?” were discussed.

-In the summer semester of 2009, 70.19% of students at the Department of Social Work and Health in Emden were women, while men were underrepresented at 29.81%.
-In the process of gender mainstreaming, Boys' Day is an opportunity to support boys in their career orientation.
-Boys' Day was a joint event organised by the co-operation network and the university's Equal Opportunities Office.
+In the Department of Social Work and Health at the Emden campus, 70.19 per cent of students in the summer semester of 2009 were women; men, at 29.81 per cent, are under-represented.
+As part of the gender mainstreaming process, Boys’ Day offers an opportunity to support boys in their career guidance.
+Boys’ Day was a joint event organised by the co-operation network and the university’s Gender Equality Office.